 - Location of human research activities.
 If research activities are not the same at both or all institutions, where will most of the contact with the research participants occur?

 - Personnel involved: Is PI able to provide appropriate coordination and oversight of the study activities?
 What is the expertise of the personnel?
 Where is the primary appointment of the PI?

 - IRB expertise: Which IRB has the most appropriate expertise to conduct the review?

-The UCLA OHRPP Director will ensure that any required Authorization Agreement (IAA) is appropriately signed by the lOs/Delegates for both or all institutions involved and is kept on file for reference and review.
+The UCLA OHRPP Director will ensure that any required IRB reliance agreement is appropriately signed by the lOs/Delegates for both or all institutions involved and is kept on file for reference and review.

 The UCLA OHRPP will facilitate communication with the relying or reviewing institution about UCLA IRB actions on the Human Subjects Research that is subject to the IAA, in accordance with its specific provisions.